GaryAustin1/custom-properties/README.md

 # custom-properties
 Custom roles/teams/groups/claims using tables and a setof functions for RLS in Supabase environment.

-THIS CODE IS STILL BEING TESTED AND DEVELOPED DO NOT USE AT THIS TIME.
+THIS CODE IS STILL BEING TESTED AND DEVELOPED.
+Roles code is in OK shape.
+Groups is still in the works.

 First show a table based approach to roles/claims management, then group management with individual group admins.
 Have RLS functions use the roles/claims.